Cotswoldsmaker/GOV_uk_Notify_python/README.md

 You need to sign up to GOV.uk first and then get an API-key and template ID.
 You need to create templates with the below 'personalisations'.

-Once you have them the following arguements are taken:
+Once you have them the following arguments are taken:

-Arguements:
+Arguments:

 1. "SMS", "email" or "letter" to inform what communication method is required
 2. AKI_key